 Episode 4: How to Lead Teams That Consistently Excel

-Andy Champion: So, hello everyone.
+Andy Champion: Hello everyone.
 My name is Andy Champion.
 I’m the vice president and general manager of Highspot here in EMEA.
 Delighted to welcome you to this latest installment of the Win Win podcast.
 Joining me today, I’m delighted to speak to Scott Edinger.
 He’s somebody that I’ve spoken to before.
 He is a deep expert in his field, and he advises many companies globally on how to drive consistent growth.
 He has over 40 articles published in the Harvard Business Review and has contributed to over 50 articles in Forbes.
 Scott, welcome to the podcast.

 Scott Edinger: Thanks for having me, Andy.
 I’m excited to be here and talk with you again.